baconjs/bacon.js/README.md

 Instead of a function, you can use a constant value (true/false) or a property extractor string (like ".isValuable") instead.
 Just like with `map`, indeed.

+`stream.filter(property)` filters a stream based on the value of a property.
+Event will be included in output iff the property holds `true` at the time of the event.

 `streamOrProperty.takeWhile(f)` takes while given predicate function holds true